What is diagnostic testing?

-You can also ask the doctor who orders the test to select the 'bulk bill' option on the pathology request form.
+You can ask the doctor who orders the test to select the 'bulk bill' option on the pathology request form.
 You can also ask whether there is a public or private option for the test, and what the difference will be.

-You can also talk about the costs with the provider who is doing the test.
+You can talk about the costs with the provider who is doing the test.
 Each provider is different.
 For example, not all providers bulk bill, and some have different types of billing structures.
 You are entitled to choose a different provider from the one recommended by your doctor so long as they can do the test you need.

 Some questions to ask the provider are: